PEARLS: Discovery of Point-Source Features Within Galaxies in the North Ecliptic Pole Time Domain Field: Abstract

 \section{Abstract}

-The first public 0.9--4.4~$\mu$m NIRCam images of the North Ecliptic Pole (NEP) Time Domain Field (TDF) uncovered many galaxies that display point-source features in their cores as seen in the longer wavelength filters.
-We visually identified a sample of 66 galaxies ($\sim$1 galaxy per arcmin$^2$) with point-like cores and fit their spectral energy distributions (SED)s using \eazy{} and \cigale{} to characterize the sample's active galactic nucleus (AGN) and host galaxy parameters.
-Single-template fitting best fits $70\%$ of the sample with a Seyfert-blended SED.
-With \cigale{} we compute the median fractional AGN contribution to the 0.1--30.0~$\mu$m flux to be $0.30\pm0.06$, and that 56\% of the 66 galaxies have star-formation rates in the starburst range whereas the remainder are near the star-formation main sequence.
-There are Very Large Array (VLA) 3~GHz detections for 24/66 galaxies, implying some combination of AGN emission and vigorous star formation.
-We present a novel sample selection procedure in tandem to the morphological sample selection based on objects' light profiles at 4.4~$\mu$m.
-This procedure identifies a parameter space which probes point-source features and automatically recovers our visual sample with minimal contamination from both stars and brighter galaxies.
-This procedure may be used in other extant and future NIRCam images to streamline the search for galaxies with point-like cores.
-The morphological approach to recognizing AGN is being resurrected by the James Webb Space Telescope (JWST) by virtue of its superb angular resolution at infrared wavelengths.
+The first public 0.9--4.4~$\mu$m NIRCam images of the North Ecliptic Pole (NEP) Time Domain Field (TDF) uncovered galaxies displaying point-source features in their cores as seen in the longer wavelength filters.
+We visually identified a sample of 66 galaxies ($\sim$1 galaxy per arcmin$^2$) with point-like cores and have modeled their two-dimensional light profiles with \galfit{}, identifying 16 galactic nuclei with measurable point-source components. \galfit{} suggests the visual sample is a mix of both compact stellar bulge and point-source galaxy cores.
+This core classification is complemented by spectral energy distribution (SED) modeling to infer the sample's active galactic nucleus (AGN) and host-galaxy parameters.
+For galaxies with measurable point-source components, the median fractional AGN contribution to their 0.1--30.0~$\mu$m flux is 0.44, and 14/16 are color-classified AGN .
+We conclude that near-infrared point-source galaxy cores are signatures of AGN .
+In addition, we define an automated sample-selection criterion to identify these point-source features.
+These criteria can be used in other extant and future NIRCam images to streamline the search for galaxies with unresolved IR-luminous AGN .
+The James Webb Space Telescope's superb angular resolution and sensitivity at infrared wavelengths is resurrecting the morphological identification of AGN.

 \keywords{Active Galactic Nuclei(16) --- Seyfert Galaxies(1447) --- James Webb Space Telescope(2291) --- Spectral Energy Distribution(2129)} \correspondingauthor{Rafael Ortiz III}